polylang/polylang/readme.txt

 == Changelog ==

+= 3.7.3 (2025-06-16) =

+* Pro: Always display ACF translation settings for field groups formerly translated in versions older than 3.7
+* Pro: Fix translation displayed in child fields of ACF layout fields when they should not
+* Pro: Fix translation of the ACF field "Choice" when the translation is set to "Copy once" or "Synchronize"
+* Pro: Fix a PHP warning when translating some blocks
+* Pro: Fix impossibility to change the language of an empty post in the block editor
+* Fix duplicate values in options #1672
+* Fix JS error in media library (grid view) #1674
+* Fix language dropdown not present in the media modal accessible from the media library grid view #1675
+* Fix DB error introduce by WooCommerce 9.9 #1681

 = 3.7.2 (2025-05-27) =

 * Pro: Require ACF 6.0+ to activate the integration to avoid fatal errors with older versions